 - (i) The Company does not have any property, plant and equipment.
-Accordingly, the provisions of clause 3(i) of the Order are not applicable. - (ii) The Company does not have any inventory.
-Accordingly, the provisions of clause 3(ii) of the Order are not applicable. - (iii) The Company has granted interest bearing unsecured loan to one Company covered in the register maintained under Section 189 of the Act; and with respect to the same: - (a) in our opinion the terms and conditions of grant of such loans are not, prima facie, prejudicial to the Company's interest. - (b) the schedule of repayment of the principal and the payment of the interest has not been stipulated and hence we are unable to comment as to whether repayments/receipts of the principal amount and the interest are regular; - (c) in the absence of stipulated schedule of repayment of principal and payment of interest, we are unable to comment as to whether there is any amount which is overdue for more than 90 days and whether reasonable steps have been taken by the Company for recovery of the principal amount and interest. - (iv) In our opinion, the Company has complied with the provisions of Section 186 in respect of loans.
+Accordingly, the provisions of clause 3(i) of the Order are not applicable. - (ii) (a)The Company does not have any inventory.
+Accordingly, the provisions of clause 3(ii)(a) of the Order are not applicable. (b) The Company has not been sanctioned working capital limits in excess of | 5 crore, in aggregate, at any points of time during the year, from banks or financial institutions on the basis of security of current assets and hence reporting under clause 3(ii) (b) of the Order is not applicable. - (iii) The Company has granted interest bearing unsecured loan to one Company covered in the register maintained under Section 189 of the Act; and with respect to the same: - (a) in our opinion the terms and conditions of grant of such loans and the investment made in subsidiary are not, prima facie, prejudicial to the Company's interest. - (b) the schedule of repayment of the principal and the payment of the interest has not been stipulated and hence we are unable to comment as to whether repayments/receipts of the principal amount and the interest are regular; - (c) in the absence of stipulated schedule of repayment of principal and payment of interest, we are unable to comment as to whether there is any amount which is overdue for more than 90 days and whether reasonable steps have been taken by the Company for recovery of the principal amount and interest. - (iv) In our opinion, the Company has complied with the provisions of Section 186 in respect of loans.
 Further, in our opinion, the Company has not entered into any transaction covered under Section 185 and Section 186 of the Act in respect of investments, guarantees and security. - (v) In our opinion, the Company has not accepted any deposits within the meaning of Sections 73 to 76 of the Act and the Companies (Acceptance of Deposits) Rules, 2014 (as amended).
-Accordingly, the provisions of clause 3(v) of the Order are not applicable. - (vi) The Central Government has not specified maintenance of cost records under sub-section (1) of Section 148 of the Act, in respect of Company's services.
-Accordingly, the provisions of clause 3(vi) of the Order are not applicable. - (vii)(a) Undisputed statutory dues including provident fund, employees' state insurance, income-tax, goods and service tax, sales-tax, service tax, duty of customs, duty of excise, value added tax, cess and other material statutory dues, as applicable, have not been regularly deposited to the appropriate authorities and there have been significant delays in a large number of cases.
-Undisputed amounts payable in respect thereof, which were outstanding at the year-end for a period of more than six months from the date they became payable are as follows:
+Accordingly, the provisions of clause 3(v) of the Order are not applicable. - (vi) The Central Government has not specified maintenance of cost records under subsection (1) of Section 148 of the Act, in respect of Company's services.
+Accordingly, the provisions of clause 3(vi) of the Order are not applicable. - (vii) (a).
+According to the information and explanations given to us and on the basis of our examination of the books of accounts, the Company has been generally regular in depositing undisputed statutory dues including Goods and Services Tax, provident fund, employees' state insurance, income-tax, sales-tax, service tax, duty of customs, duty of excise, value added tax, cess and any other statutory dues to the appropriate authorities.
+As on 31st March 2022, there are no undisputed statutory dues payables for period exceeding for a period more than slx month from the date they became payable.